- Brand name

 If it is almost time for your next dose, skip the dose you missed and use your next dose when you are meant to.

 Otherwise, use the drops as soon as you remember, and then go back to using them as you would normally.

 Do not use double the amount to make up for the dose that you missed.

 Using multiple doses may cause unwanted side effects.

 If you are not sure whether to skip the dose, talk to your doctor or pharmacist.

 If you have trouble remembering to use your eye drops, ask your pharmacist for some hints.

 If you use too much (overdose)

 If you accidentally put several drops in your eye(s), immediately rinse your eye(s) with warm water.

-If you think that you or anyone else may have swallowed any or all of the contents of a bottle of Simbrinza, immediately telephone your doctor or the Poisons Information Centre on 13 1126 for advice, or go to Accident and Emergency at your nearest hospital.
+If you think that you or anyone else may have swallowed any or all of the contents of a bottle of Simbrinza, immediately telephone your doctor or the Poisons Information Centre on 13 1126 in Australia or the National Poisons Centre in New Zealand on 0800 POISON or 0800 764 for advice.
+Alternatively go to Accident and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.